CIMA’s charter to advance the science of management accountancy forms the core of our academic research strategy and guides our research goals.

 Topic-specific research initiative grants are offered twice a year and are open to research teams globally.
 This is the main way in which CIMA funds research.

-There are two types of seedcorn funding:
+There are two types of seedcorn funding available:

 Early career research grants are for: